-I still have a number of travels to share with you, in order to inspire you to travel the world.
-I still have travels from decades back in time to fill the gaps, and I have a large amount of articles up my sleeve from travels in the last three years.
+I still have many travels to share with you, to inspire you to travel the world.
+Some are from decades back to fill the gaps, and I have more up my sleeve from travels in the last three years.
 In total, I have identified more than thirty.

 My backlog (1): The legacy

 Instead of mourning much more, let me just show you what I have identified as meaningful working titles for my untold stories.

 - Belfast and Northern Ireland, the start of a road trip